fernando-jimenez-dev/clean-cut-architecture/documentation/2-clean-cut-architecture/README.md

 The diagram illustrates the architecture's core components and their interactions:

 - **Application _(Core Boundary)_:** The beating heart of your system.
 This is where the magic happens—Use Cases that encapsulate your business logic.
-Each use case serves a specific purpose for Application to accomplish the final purpose of the system.
+This boundary houses Use Cases, each representing a distinct purpose, collectively driving the system’s overall functionality.

-- **Presentation _(Interface Boundary)_:** The external-facing part—APIs, UIs, and everything that connects your system to the outside world.
-Handles external communication while isolating the Application from direct dependencies.
+- **Presentation _(Interface Boundary)_:** The external-facing boundary that connects your system to the outside world, including APIs, UIs, and other communication interfaces.
+This boundary manages external interactions while shielding the Application from direct dependencies.

-- **Shared _(Cross-Cutting Concerns)_:** Components that transcend individual boundaries, adhering to clear dependency rules.
-These can take the shape of anything, from utilities for logging or IO operations, to Error types, configurations, database connections, etc.
+- **Shared _(Cross-Cutting Concerns)_:** Utilities and components that operate across boundaries, following strict dependency rules.
+Examples include logging utilities, error types, configuration settings, database connections, and other reusable tools that support the system's infrastructure.

-This visual serves as a reference throughout the guide, helping you contextualize the concepts and principles discussed in later sections.
+This visual acts as a foundational reference throughout the guide, helping you contextualize the architecture's components and principles as they are explored in subsequent sections.

 ## 3. **Foundational Pillars**